open-telemetry/community/README.md

 ### Ruby SIG

-The Ruby SIG meets weekly on Wednesday alternating between [9 AM PDT](https://calendar.google.com/calendar/event?eid=MXVkNG9tb3NqZmdvMGpxOHZwNHE3MzB2NWVfMjAxOTA2MTlUMTYwMDAwWiBnb29nbGUuY29tX2I3OWUzZTkwajdiYnNhMm4ycDVhbjVsZjYwQGc&ctz=America/Los_Angeles) and [4 PM PDT](https://calendar.google.com/calendar/event?eid=MGw3azJocW9kbWRyNHZxMWVncjRrMWlsMTlfMjAxOTA2MjZUMjMwMDAwWiBnb29nbGUuY29tX2I3OWUzZTkwajdiYnNhMm4ycDVhbjVsZjYwQGc&ctz=America/Los_Angeles).
+The Ruby SIG meets weekly on Thursday at 9 AM PT.
 This meeting is subject to change depending on contributors' availability, check the [community meeting calendar](https://github.com/open-telemetry/community#community-meetings) for specific dates.

 Meeting notes are held in this [doc](https://docs.google.com/document/d/1D15bO8o340sQm2CVZiukEJuCO_XMMHKPuTznoEhyFqE/edit).